goccy/go-yaml/README.md

 ### 3.1.
 Explicitly declared `Anchor` name and `Alias` name

-If you want to use `anchor` or `alias`, you can define it as a struct tag.
+If you want to use `anchor`, you can define it as a struct tag.
+If the value specified for an anchor is a pointer type and the same address as the pointer is found, the value is automatically set to alias.
+If an explicit alias name is specified, an error is raised if its value is different from the value specified in the anchor.

 ```go
 type T struct {